purnawanpp/Docking-4ieh/README.md

 # How to find out the active site and its binding site
 1. Read the protein article
-2. Using the Uniprot app https://www.uniprot.org/
+2. Using the Uniprot website https://www.uniprot.org/
 3. Using the Discovery Studio application,
 4. Using online server applications such as: ICM-PocketFinder, CASTp, Chimera, Qsite, Scfbio online server